 Wow, we’re overjoyed to have our teeth into another year, our 12th in business.
 Year upon year we have seen growth in the company, so 2014 is looking to be another exciting year!

-However perhaps the biggest leap into 2014 has been made by British neuroscientist Demis Hassabis and the company he co-founded – DeepMind Technologies.
+However, perhaps the biggest leap into 2014 has been made by British neuroscientist Demis Hassabis and the company he co-founded – DeepMind Technologies.

-Despite not actually producing anything commercially, Google have purchased Mr Hassabis’s company for a whopping £242 million!
+Despite not actually producing anything commercially, Google has purchased Mr Hassabis’s company for a whopping £242 million!
 Such is Google’s confidence in the pioneering work DeepMind are undertaken in the artificial intelligence field that it marks Google’s biggest ever European acquisition.

 DeepMind was set up just two years ago yet such is their progress in breaking down and improving algorithms and allowing computers to think like humans that Google stole a march on their rivals and paid out such a huge sum.

-To me this is a success story on so many levels.
+To me, this is a success story on so many levels.
 Demis Hassabis shares a common bond with so many British success stories, a willingness to succeed no matter their background.
 We need to harness and champion those who chase after their desires and dreams.

 So I take my hat off to the Demis Hassabis and his team and look forward to reading about the next big thing to take the tech world by storm!